rufat/Run-It-When-I-m-Dead/README.md

     npm i runitwhenimdead --save

 #### Why?
-I'm not depressed, just bored.
-Enjoy it. [🤘](https://www.youtube.com/watch?v=M97vR2V4vTs)
+I don't know.
+I found it a funny idea (btw, I'm not depressed, just bored).
+Enjoy it! [🤘](https://www.youtube.com/watch?v=M97vR2V4vTs)

 #### How it works?
 As you know, Facebook adds 'Remembering' label on the dead people's profile (when their families or friends requests).
 Basically, the code is fetching the profile page in a specified interval and looking for the 'Remembering' tag.
 I'm using [puppeteer](https://github.com/GoogleChrome/puppeteer) library for fetching and DOM operations.